nbfalcon/ptemplate/README.md

 At that point, all security would be lost: the malicious shell script could nuke your home directory, implant a .profile-based rootkit, modify user-owned software, ....
 The possibilities are endless.

-# Limitations
-Currently only a single template expansion can be in progress at once (the snippet chain would break).